alexDelchev/sakila-microservices/sakila-address-service/README.md

 The database schema is wholly managed by the service using `Flyway`.
 For each of the tables there is also a script which writes the initial state.

-The build process is managed through `maven`
+The service can be built using gradle:
+`./gradlew build`

 ## Environment

-The service is packaged into a `Docker` container using the Dockerfile in the root dir, which is used to build an image on top of `openjdk:8-jre-alpine`.
+The service is packaged into a `Docker` container using the Dockerfile in the root dir, which is used to build an image on top of `alpine:3.17` with a custom linked JRE.

+## Kubernetes deployment

+To create a Kubernetes deployment and service run:
+`kubectl apply -f ./kubernetes`